-One of the not-so-magic keys to unlocking your health —and making sense of your symptoms—is the results that come out of advanced diagnostic testing.
-At Parsley, this is part of our standard protocol for patients no matter what they are suffering from: in addition to standard bloodwork , our doctors often prescribe specific biomarker tests to piece together the root causes of their patients’ symptoms.
-When it comes to long Covid, the results of this bloodwork and biomarkers are essential to treating it.
-A recent New York Times article confirms that many of long Covid's symptoms are not explainable using conventional lab tests.
+One of the not-so-magic keys to unlocking your health —and making sense of your symptoms—is advanced diagnostic testing.
+At Parsley, this is part of our standard protocol for members no matter what their symptoms are.

+In addition to standard blood work , our medical providers often prescribe specific biomarker tests to piece together the root causes of their patients’ symptoms.
+When it comes to long COVID, the results of this blood work and these biomarkers are essential to treatment.
+A recent New York Times article confirms that many of long COVID's symptoms are not explainable using conventional lab tests.

-One of the most important tests are your baseline inflammation markers, which typically rise after any virus.
-Our doctors look at these to understand what your inflammation response was to Covid so they can follow the response your body has to the long-COVID treatment plan.
+One of the most important tests are for your baseline inflammation markers, which typically rise after any virus.
+Our medical providers look at these to understand what your inflammation response was to COVID so they can follow the response your body has to the long-COVID treatment plan.

 Our immunity-building protocol also includes lowering overall inflammation by taking supplements such as Curcumin, an anti-inflammatory compound found in turmeric.
-And integrating more fish oils into a patient’s meals through food and Omega 3 supplements to support brain health, heart health, and lower the inflammatory response from Covid-19.
+And integrating more fish oils into a patient’s meals through food and Omega 3 supplements to support brain health, heart health, and lower the inflammatory response from COVID-19.